 Sensitive documents and materials are shredded before disposal.
 Media used to collect or transmit sensitive information are rendered unreadable before disposal.
-Cryptographic devices are physically destroyed or zeroed in accordance with the manufacturer's guidance prior to disposal.
-Other waste is disposed of in accordance with the CA's normal waste disposal requirements.
+Cryptographic devices are physically destroyed or zeroed as per the manufacturer's guidance before disposal.
+The other wastes are disposed of following the CA's normal waste disposal requirements.